 I also have a YouTube video on Keyword Research – in case you want to watch it before moving on to the next and final chapter – Advanced Keyword Research Tips and Strategies.

-Advanced Keyword Research Tips
+Advanced Keyword Research Tips & Strategies

 Are you driving traffic with your keywords?